 Plymouth easily had the best course to combine my interests – great student satisfaction rates and looked great online, too.
-I came to an applicant day and had a look around and got to see current student projects from that year and this was a massive inspiration for me.
+I came to an offer holder day and had a look around and got to see current student projects from that year and this was a massive inspiration for me.

 The course gives you every opportunity to show your skills.
 If you’re good at design, you can show that off.
 If you’re good at programming, you can show that off.